jdeluyck/kcoreorg-website/_posts/2022/2022-02-05-lxc-subuid-subgid.md

 ### Configuring the host to allow mapping

-On the host OS, there are two files which play a major role: `/etc/subuid` and `/etc/subgid`.
+On the host OS, there are two files which play a major role: `/etc/subuid`{: .filepath} and `/etc/subgid`{: .filepath}.
 These contain the mappings of the UID's that can be remapped.

 By default they contain: